 In what situations is Azure Site Recovery applicable?

 It’s a backup and recovery service within Azure.
-It ensures your data and applications can quickly switch to another Azure region if there’s a problem, keeping your business running smoothly.
+It allows your data and applications to swiftly transition to a different Azure region in case of an issue, ensuring uninterrupted business operations.

 Note: ASR works only between regions in the same cluster.
 Refer to the documentation for details.
 Also, replicated VMs must run on supported OS like Windows or Linux.